wpsharks/comet-cache-kb/questions/2015/88-how-can-i-build-a-salt-for-all-mobile-devices.md

 ### Step 2: Include `zc-is-mobile.php` in your `wp-config.php`

 Edit your `/wp-config.php` file and add this line somewhere before the call that includes `/wp-settings.php`.
-The point being, we want this function to be available for ZenCache to use in the early phase of the caching process.
+The point being, we want this function to be available for Comet Cache to use in the early phase of the caching process.

 ```php
 require_once(ABSPATH . 'zc-is-mobile.php');